UPPAbaby Cruz vs Vista Stroller Comparison

 The primary advantage the Vista V2 has over the Cruz stroller is versatility.
 But many families may only use the included bassinet for a few months, and some many not use it at all.
 And, as convertible strollers go, I’m not convinced the Vista is really the best on the market.
 For those reasons, even though the Cruz lacks the versatility, I think it’s a better value for the price.

 UPPAbaby Cruz or Vista: Which Should You Buy?

 The UPPAbaby Cruz and UPPAbaby Vista are both very good strollers.
-The new Cruz V2 (link goes to Cruz V2's Amazon page) has lots of upgraded features that bring it on par with the Vista V2, including bigger wheels and a full coverage sun canopy.
-That said, the Cruz doesn't have the versatility of the Vista, and both strollers are heavy and lacking accessories.
+The new Cruz V2 has lots of upgraded features that bring it on par with the Vista V2, including bigger wheels and a full coverage sun canopy.
+That said, the Cruz doesn’t have the versatility of the Vista, and both strollers are heavy and lacking accessories.

-However, if you have an older toddler (age 3+ years) and a baby, then the Cruz is probably a better choice.
-Children should start transitioning out of a stroller around age 3, so paying much more for a single to double convertible stroller like the Vista wouldn't be the best value for your money.
+However, if you have an older toddler and a baby, then the Cruz is probably a better choice.
+Children should start transitioning out of a stroller around age 3, so paying a lot more for a single to double convertible stroller like the Vista wouldn’t be the best value for your money.